mnot/I-D/uri-get-off-my-lawn/draft.md

 See that document for a description of the applicability of that mechanism.

 For example, an application ought not specify a fixed URI path "/myapp", since this usurps the host's control of that space.

-Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}); while doing so might prevent collisions, it does not avoid the potential for operational difficulties discussed in {{intro}}.
+Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}); while doing so might prevent collisions, it does not avoid the potential for operational difficulties.

 ## URI Queries